angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 non-existent; you can cast Doomsday and set your library of 0 cards and then cast Oracle to win.

+There is a special case scenario with {{Opposition Agent}}.
+If you cast Doomsday with an Opposition Agent in play your opponent gets to search for five cards and the rest of your deck is exiled.
+Because your opponent controls the search they will get to see your hand and you will not be able to search from the graveyard.
+The only way to really beat a resolved agent is if you already have Oracle castable in hand, hopefully using Cavern of Souls otherwise the opponent could search for five counterspells to try and stop you.

 ## 4. Playing Around Shuffle Effects

 Shuffle effects can be one annoyance to face when building a pile that would otherwise have perfect ordering to it.
-There are some examples that you could consider needing to play around like Field of Ruin however this is a bit too niche to consider is most matches.
-The primary concern is in fact a card that is very prevalent in Legacy; Surgical Extraction.
+There are some examples that you could consider needing to play around like {{Field of Ruin}} or {{Assassin's Trophy}}
+however the primary concern is in fact a card that is very prevalent in Legacy:
+{{Surgical Extraction}}.

-Upon successfully resolving a Doomsday, assuming no cards like Leyline of the Void are present, there will be one card in your graveyard and that will be the copy of Doomsday itself.
+Upon successfully resolving a Doomsday, assuming no cards like {{Leyline of the Void}} are present, there will be one card in your graveyard and that will be the resolved Doomsday itself.
 This is a prime target for an opposing Surgical in an attempt to mess up the ordering of a Doomsday pile as you try and *go off* in one turn.
-When the surgical is used can depend on the opponent but if they wait in response to a Predict for example it can really mess things up.
+When the Surgical is used can depend on the opponent but if they wait in response to a Predict for example it can really mess things up.

 You can build piles that are either resilient to Surgical, giving decent odds of